Term vs Whole Life Insurance: Which Is Best for Homeowners?

 Key Takeaways

-• Children who'll become independent within 20-30 years
+• Kids who'll become financially independent within 20-30 years (they grow up fast, trust me)

 Key Takeaways